Len Bias

-Leonard Kevin Bias (November 18, 1963 – June 19, 1986) was an American college basketball player who attended the University of Maryland.
-During his four years playing for Maryland, he was named a first-team All-American.
+Leonard Kevin Bias (November 18, 1963 – June 19, 1986) was an American college basketball player for the Maryland Terrapins.
+In the last of his four years playing for Maryland, he was named a consensus first-team All-American.
 Two days after being selected by the Boston Celtics with the second overall pick in the 1986 NBA draft, Bias died from cardiac arrhythmia induced by a cocaine overdose.
 In 2021, Bias was inducted into the College Basketball Hall of Fame.

 Early life

-Bias was born and raised in the Prince George’s County area in Maryland, just outside of the Washington, D.C. area.
-He was one of four children born to James Bias Jr and Dr. Lonise Bias.
-He had a sister, Michelle, and two brothers, Eric and James III (James III was known as "Jay").
+Bias was born and raised in the Prince George's County area in Maryland, just outside of Washington, D.C..
+He was one of four children born to James Bias Jr. and Dr. Lonise Bias.
+He had a sister, Michelle, and two brothers, Eric and James III (James III was known as Jay).

-From Landover, Maryland, Bias graduated from Northwestern High School in Hyattsville, Maryland.
+Bias graduated from Northwestern High School in Hyattsville, Maryland.

 College career

 Bias attended the University of Maryland.
-As a freshman, he was viewed as "raw and undisciplined".
+As a freshman for the Terrapins, he was viewed as "raw and undisciplined."
 Bias ultimately developed into an All-American player.
-He led the Atlantic Coast Conference in scoring in his junior year and was named the ACC's Player of the Year.
-His senior season was highlighted by his performance in an overtime victory against top-ranked North Carolina, in which he scored 35 points, including 7 in the last three minutes of regulation and 4 in overtime.
+He led the Atlantic Coast Conference (ACC) in scoring in his junior year and was named the ACC Player of the Year.
+His senior season was highlighted by his performance in an overtime victory against top-ranked North Carolina, in which he scored 35 points, including seven in the last three minutes of regulation and four in overtime.
 Bias collected his second ACC Player of the Year award at the end of the year and was named to two All-America teams.

-Bias impressed basketball fans with his amazing leaping ability, physical stature, and ability to create plays, and he was considered one of the most dynamic players in the nation.
+Bias impressed basketball fans with his amazing leaping ability, physical stature, and ability to create plays, and was considered one of the most dynamic players in the nation.
 By his senior year, scouts from various National Basketball Association teams viewed Bias as the most complete forward in the class of 1986.
 Celtics scout Ed Badger called Bias an "explosive and exciting kind of player" and compared him to Michael Jordan.